BIH-CEI/rarelink_phenopacket_mapper/README.md

 Specify the license under which your project is distributed.

 ## Acknowledgements
-This is a part of the larger effort conducted in the RareLink repository [RareLink GitHub Repository](www.github.com/bih-cei/rarelink)
+This is a part of the larger effort conducted in the  repository [ GitHub Repository](www.github.com/bih-cei/)